alexieyizhe/shopify-toronto-waste-lookup/README.md

 # Toronto Waste Lookup
 A tool to look up proper disposal methods for waste items, with information sourced from the Toronto Waste Wizard Database.

 ### Motivation
 This is my attempt at helping the citizens of Toronto search up waste items.
-It was created as part of the [Shopify Front End Challenge for Summer 2019](https://cdn.shopify.com/static/web-eng-challenge-summer-2019/index.md), and is live at [torontowastelookup.ml](https://torontowastelookup.ml/)!
+It was created as part of the [Shopify Web Engineer Challenge (Summer 2019)](https://cdn.shopify.com/static/web-eng-challenge-summer-2019/index.md), and is live at [torontowastelookup.ml](https://torontowastelookup.ml/)!

 ### Features